Getting started with marketing for subscription-based apps

 How can I accurately measure the performance of my app?

-So now we are accurately tracking all of our data and we’re using it to make precise and educated optimizations within our app and to our campaigns.
+So now we are accurately measuring all of our data and we’re using it to make precise and educated optimizations within our app and to our campaigns.
 Now, it is time to measure our performance and figure out our CPA and our ROI.
 Before we do this though, we first have to determine the length of time it takes to see the true value of an install.

 With subscription-based apps, you can’t measure ROI and LTV the same way you would other revenue models.